inferno986return/FunWithNumbersPascal/README.md

 ## Overview
 A little sample commandline program I made in college years ago with the Pascal programming language.

-The code itself generates 10 rather easy multiplatication questions and scores them accordingly.
+The code itself generates 10 rather easy multiplication questions and scores them accordingly.

 GitHub has a plethora of sample code to work with and I am happy to make a small contribution.